 Additionally, getting started on a cloud-based system is extremely quick.
 An account with your first assets can be created within a matter of minutes.

-Another important aspect of cloud-based versus on-premise approach is how updates and bug fixes will be deployed.
+Another important aspect of cloud-based software versus an on-premise software approach is how updates and bug fixes will be deployed.
 On-premise solutions are often updated once a year while cloud-based systems are updated in real-time.
 This means that if the on-premise maintenance software vendor releases a new feature or fixes an annoying bug, you may need to wait a total of 12 months before you see the updates in your CMMS.
 Additionally, new features and bug fixes on on-premise solutions often come with additional costs.

 That being said, there are scenarios in which you should consider an on-premise solution.
-If your company has data or regulatory requirements that force the data to stay on site, you may need to use an on-premise solution.
+If your company has data or regulatory requirements that force the data to stay on-site, you may need to use an on-premise solution.

 You’ve already outlined the features you need, but these two features merit mentioning again.
-The ability to easily communicate and accurately track maintenance tasks and associate those tasks with parts is critical for a smooth running maintenance department.
-This allows you to easily organize, assign and track work, maintain an accurate inventory, alert staff when inventory is low and most importantly, have the needed parts to promptly restore equipment when it malfunctions.
+The ability to easily communicate and accurately track maintenance tasks and associate those tasks with parts is critical for a smooth-running maintenance department.
+This allows you to easily organize, assign and track work, maintain an accurate inventory, alert staff when inventory is low, and most importantly, have the needed parts to promptly restore equipment when it malfunctions.

 If you still aren’t convinced these are extremely useful features, take a look at the CMMS statistics for 2018 which show that work order management and inventory management are the most requested features in a CMMS.